 *p < .05; **p < .01; ***p < .001; NS, not significant; SE, standard error.

 such as distress, fear, and anger.
 Impulsivity, on the other hand, reflects inhibitory control, decision time, persistence, and sensation seeking (Ohashi & Kitamura, 2017).
-In our bifactor model, the general factor loaded significantly positively on item 5 (not optimistic), item 4 (frightens easily), and item 8 (can’t sit for long time) whereas it loaded significantly negatively on item 12 (stays with other people) and item 20 (interest in a toy to another).
+In our bifactor model, the general factor loaded significantly positively on item 5 (has a quick temper), item 4 (difficult self-control), and item 8 (tends to be impulsive) whereas it loaded significantly negatively on item 12 (gets bored easily) and item 20 (interest in a toy to another).
 Despite the difference in their representations, both temperament domains have common traits which are sensitivity to stimuli, difficulty of calming themselves, and inability to control emotions.
 This may depict a child that is less endurable, easily frightened, and socially withdrawn children.

 In the development of the EASI, Impulsivity was later dropped because Buss and Plomin thought that Impulsivity was composed of various subcomponents that had shown only some replication by factor analyses.
 They also noted that Impulsivity did not meet their criteria of temperament (Buss & Plomin, 1984).
 Nevertheless, clinical significance of Impulsivity may justify the restoration of this category in the instrument.
 Considering our model, further research might be needed.
 Furthermore, recent developmental clinicians often notice that children with a developmental disability often have characteristics across multiple diagnostic categories.
 This may indicate that there may be common elements for the origins of different disabilities or that they affect each other.
 The fact that our bifactor model suggests the existence of a general factor across different temperament domains might lead to explanations for this idea based on clinical observations.